Bordj Badji Mokhtar

 Bordj Badji Mokhtar (برج باجي مختار) is a town and commune in Bordj Badji Mokhtar District, Bordj Badji Mokhtar Province, in south-western Algeria.
 According to the 2008 census it has a population of 16,437, up from 9,323 in 1998, with an annual growth rate of 6.0%, the highest in the province.
 It was named after the Algerian independence activist Badji Mokhtar (1919–1954).
+The inhabitants are mainly Tuaregs.

 The Prime Meridian passes near Bordj Badji Mokhtar.

+The vegetation is concentrated at the bottom of the wadis and valleys.
+Fauna includes gazelles, jackals, doves, reptiles, rodents and trapja but the domestic animals include goats, sheep, camels and donkeys.
+Young people are looking for paid employment in Kidal and l'Algérie.
+In the municipality there is one health center.

+History

+The town has its origins in the border guard thwarted by French settlers.
+Bordj Badji Mokhtar municipality comprises two villages and four nomadic groups.

 Geography

 Bordj Badji Mokhtar is located at an elevation of 401 m in the Tanezrouft, a desolate and mostly flat area in the Sahara Desert.
 The region is extremely sparsely populated with only four significant settlements in the Algerian part (the other three being Timiaouine, In Guezzam and Tin Zaouatine).
 Unlike most other towns in Saharan Algeria, Bordj Badji Mokhtar is not settled near an oasis but water is available from wells dug 400 m underground.